• Skip to main content

 • Avoid touching the strings with sweaty hands, because sweat can damage the strings and cause them to deteriorate more quickly.
 If your sweat is very strong, you may need to change the strings more frequently.

-• Store the guitar in a dry and ventilated place, away from humidity and excessive heat, since these conditions can damage the strings and cause them to deteriorate more quickly.
+• The best way to store your guitar is in a dry and ventilated place, away from humidity and excessive heat, since these conditions can damage the strings and cause them to deteriorate more quickly.

 • Change your strings regularly, even if they don’t appear to be worn.
 Strings lose their tension and elasticity over time, which can affect sound quality and make the guitar more difficult to play.